GLYCAM-Web/website/Examples/JsonApi/README.md

 ## Walkthrough
 # Default Structure
 Key concept: Default structure is a value we use.
-If you are unconcerned with which conformation your file represents, ANY conformerID found in a response is good.
+If you are unconcerned with which conformation you want, ANY conformerID found in a response is good.

 1. Create a folder to work in somewhere.
 I will use: